marsstrange/CMLS_project25/README.md

 2. Start SuperCollider first:
    - Open the SuperCollider file and run try.scd
-   - Load the try.scd file
+   - Make sure to boot/reboot server each time
    - Run the supercollider code block by block (Select and press Ctrl+Enter or Cmd+Enter)

 3. Then run the Python application:
    - Run the main.py file
-   - Draw with a tablet (or your mouse) to hear the resulting soundscape
+   - Draw with a tablet (or your mouse) to hear the resulting sounds

 Controls
 --------